OlofH2/Before-Fab-Academy/docs/Website.md

 One of the mistakes I made when creating this site was to make two yaml files in my Actions folder.
 [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) pointed this out to me and I deleted one blank yaml file.

+On Svavar´s site I saw that it was recommended to add a line to settings.json.
+I wrote the code myself after the code on his site, but something went wrong.
+After copying the code and pasting it in the right place it worked.

 I knew that the number of hashtags in front of a sentence or a word controlled which type of heading was used and I thougt that if I used one hashtag in front of the headline I should use two hashtags in front of text that I wanted to be bigger than normal text.
 What I did not know was that the hashtags I was using also made the text appear in the Table of content.
 [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) saw this and he let me know so that I could fix this.